Collegiate-Edu-Nation/easy-ftc/docs/examples.md

         drive.control();

     ### Notes
-    * The power-level of the mechanism can be scaled down (the default is full power)
+    * The power level of the mechanism can be scaled down (the default is full power)

         drive.control(0.3);